twolfson/iframe2image/README.md

 Convert an iframe to an image

 ## Getting Started
+### On the server
+Install the module with: `npm install iframe2image`.
+This is only practical with a tool like [browserify](https://github.com/substack/node-browserify).

 ### In the browser
 Download the [production version][min] or the [development version][max].